lion7/shipmi/README.rst

 --------

 This project is a fork of https://github.com/openstack/virtualbmc.

-Many thanks to the OpenStack team for creating an awesome piece of software!
+Many thanks go to the OpenStack team for creating an awesome piece of software!

 Overview
 --------